Jasper Productivity Solutions

 As I watched Julie work, I gleaned some important clues.
 Martin, owner of a Widget Mart retail store, called to ask when their red widgets would arrive - he was annoyed because Ultra Widgets had shipped him blue widgets by mistake.
 She looked at his order history, and couldn't find any record that he'd even placed an order.
 Julie explained that his records must be in the old database.
 He'd heard this before, and finally, Martin threatened to take his business elsewhere.

 The next phone call was from a prospect who wanted the Deluxe Widget spec sheet e-mailed to him.
-But Julie would have to fax it because product spec sheets were not on the computer network.
+But Julie would have to fax it because product spec sheets were not in the computer.
 The fax was way down the hall and there were 2 people waiting to use it.
 Everyone had to send their own faxes now, since the last round of cuts in support staff.
 But Julie couldn't stand and wait -- she had to get back and handle the phones.
 It was the next day before she finally got that fax out.
 Julie heard about that from her boss, too.
 Seemed like she couldn't do anything right.

 Key points:

 • Don't buy another fax machine - if you still have important information that doesn't exist digitally, either have it typed in or scanned so it can be sent via e-mail.
-Folks, it's too late in the day for me to start telling you all the reasons faxing is inefficient!

-This article is available to reprint if you include my copyright notice and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+This article is available for a one-time reprint or one-time internet posting if you include my copyright notice, provide a link to www.janjasper.com and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+Read Terms and Conditions for details.

 • Learn how the right technology can save you